lupyuen/lupyuen.github.io/src/dsi2.md

 # Test Zig Display Driver on PinePhone

-_Are we really sure that our Zig Driver talks OK to PinePhone's MIPI DSI Display?_
+_Are we sure that our Zig Driver talks OK to PinePhone's MIPI DSI Display?_

 Our Zig Driver sends __20 commands over MIPI DSI__ to initialise PinePhone's Display...